 Over 80 Years of Legal Excellence

-Waldemar Lach was a municipal court judge in Newington, and would later serve in California as a federal judge within the Social Security system.
-From 1953 to 1959, Edward Krawiecki lectured at UConn Law School and represented Bristol in the state House of Representatives.
+Waldemar Lach was a municipal court judge in Newington, CT and would later serve in California as a federal judge within the Social Security system.
+From 1953 to 1959, Edward Krawiecki lectured at UConn Law School and represented Bristol in the State House of Representatives.
 The union of their efforts and reputations resulted in the creation of a law firm that would prove to be successful for generations to come.

-Joseph Trantolo, Sr. passed his beliefs onto his sons, that fighting for clients meant more than providing successful legal advice.
-It meant providing emotional support for families.
-It meant stepping outside traditional legal boundaries to provide meaningful, insightful, and most importantly, effective support.
+Joseph Trantolo, Sr. passed his beliefs that fighting for clients meant more than providing successful legal advice onto his sons.
+It meant providing emotional support for families, stepping outside traditional legal boundaries to provide meaningful, insightful and, most importantly, effective assistance.
 Together with Joseph Sr., Vincent and Joe Jr. created the Connecticut Law Clinics of Trantolo & Trantolo in 1976.

-Joe Jr. and Vincent came from a background in which they were dedicated to social improvement, so the progression to follow in their father’s footprints and provide passionate, professional legal representation was a natural one.
+Joe Jr. and Vincent came from a background in which they were dedicated to social improvement, so the progression to follow in their father’s footsteps and provide passionate, professional legal representation was natural.

 The Evolution of Trantolo & Trantolo

-In 1999, Vincent co-founded the Hartford County Bar Foundation, a charitable organization whose purpose is to develop, promote, provide and/or support programs of an altruistic nature that benefit the homeless, hungry, sick, disabled, unemployed and other disadvantaged persons.
-He was also a pioneer in groundbreaking media and marketing innovations, and impacted both the state and national legal communities.
+In 1999, Vincent Trantolo co-founded the Hartford County Bar Foundation, a charitable organization whose purpose is to develop, promote, provide and/or support programs of an altruistic nature that benefit the homeless, hungry, sick, disabled, unemployed and other disadvantaged persons.
+He was also a pioneer in groundbreaking media and marketing innovations and impacted both the state and national legal communities.

 Trantolo & Trantolo remains the client-focused law firm that it has always been.
 We are dedicated to helping people who have been hurt and victimized.
-We want to protect those without voice, as well as others who have been made victims.
+We want to protect those without a voice, as well as others who have been made victims.
 We want justice for our clients, and we are willing and able to challenge the wealthiest and largest corporations to do this.